 - Important to the production of Auxins, a natural and essential growth hormone

 Good examples of the importance of trace elements are illustrated by Molybdenum, a catalyst necessary for Nitrogen fixing bacteria in the soil.
 Also, Selenium is essential for proper immune system function, is associated with resistance to viruses, and is a co-factor with vitamin E. Cobalt is essential for ruminants such as sheep and cattle.
 They produce vitamin B-12 in their digestive system when Cobalt is present in their forage.
 When Cobalt is absent, these animals may be subject to numerous diseases and infections.
+Silicon strengthens cell walls making the plant less susceptible to insects and diseases.
+It also increases stem strength helping to prevent losses due to lodging.

 - Azomite Volcanic Minerals: Sourced from Utah and contains 71 trace elements